microsoft/genaiscript/docs/src/content/docs/getting-started/running-scripts.md

     order: 4
 ---

-The location where you start running a script determines the entries in the `env.files` variable.

 :::caution

 Script in the context of your environment.
 **Only run trusted scripts.**

 :::

+In Visual Studio Code, the location where you start running a script determines the entries in the `env.files` variable.

 ## Single file